PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 12:10:57
+Last updated: 2024-04-05 12:11:30
-Random Quote: Sometimes I don't know if I love how much I fear Claire, or fear how much I love her. - Phil Dunphy
+Random Quote: I want you to wanna kiss me so bad that you don't even ask. - Jules Vaughn